nothingnone/Note/Notes/Simulated_Annealing_Algorithm.md

 - global solve.
 - good parameters can bring high efficiency and high performance and high precision.
 - random can be combined with heuristic info.
-- population reinforce random, but **no communication among individuals**. a
+- population reinforce random, but **no communication among individuals**. basic difer between GA, Ants Sys...